dlachasse/stockless/README.md

 ### Instructions

-To be resent instructions email `send instructions`.
-They will be sent to whatever address sends this.
+To be sent instructions email `send instructions`.
+They will be resent to whatever address it receives this text from.

+### Technical notes

+When installing this on a new computer be sure to create a product database in the base directory of the project with the file name `product.db`.
+It runs on SQLite.
+A good visual tool to manage and view/query the database is with [Mike T's SQLite Database Maintenance Application](http://saxmike.com/MySoftware/MySoftware.asp?Menu=MYSOFTWARE).